spacetelescope/webbpsf/docsource/relnotes.rst

 Plans for Future Releases
 --------------------------
 * Full support for the NIRSpec and MIRI IFUs may be added in a future release.
-Likewise for grisms.
+Likewise for grisms. (*Partial NIRISS grism support added in 0.3*)
 * Realistic (but time consuming) jitter models (This code now available in beta form if you need it; contact Marshall.)
 * Integration with OPD generation software and detector noise models.
 * Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if this appears likely to be significant.